Sylvie-godard/Music-Gether-api/README.md

 ####First launch Steps
 -       sudo make docker-init
+   or
+-       sudo make docker-init-debug (if you want to activate xdebug of php)
 -   Or follow the following steps

 1. Create .env file on project root folder. (copy .env.dist)